Early Access

 When did Slay the Spire 2 Early Access start?

 How long will Early Access last?
+When is the 1.0 release date?

 How many characters are in Slay the Spire 2?